Absement: Anglement

-Absement originally arose in situations involving valves and fluid flow, for which the opening of a valve was by a long "T"-shaped handle, which actually varied in angle rather than position.
+Absement originally arose in situations involving valves and fluid flow, for which the opening of a valve was by a long, T-shaped handle, which actually varied in angle rather than position.
 The time-integral of angle is called "anglement" and it is approximately equal or proportional to absement for small angles, because the sine of an angle is approximately equal to the angle for small angles.

+Building on the concept of anglement, "Einstein's Lane Method" could be used to describe the spatiotemporal trajectory of systems involving rotational motion or angular displacement.
+Einstein’s Lane Method provides a framework for analyzing the curved paths of rotating objects or systems under the influence of gravitational fields, similar to how general relativity describes the bending of spacetime.
+This method would use angular displacements (rather than linear positions) as key variables, integrating them over time, much like the time-integral of angle in anglement.

 Phase space: Absement and momentement

-In regards to a conjugate variable for absement, the time-integral of momentum, known as momentement, has been proposed.
+In regard to a conjugate variable for absement, the time-integral of momentum, known as momentement, has been proposed.

 This is consistent with Jeltsema's 2012 treatment with charge and flux as the base units rather than current and voltage.